 Political and Spiritual Aspects of Tibet.
 Thupten Tendar, Buddhist Monk; and Eleanor Hand, Consultant, American Universities International Programs.
 Despite repeated requests by devotees in Tibet and beyond, the Dalai Lama has ceded spiritual leadership and political power to his successor, Lobsang Sangay, a 43- year old graduate of Harvard Law School.
 A sovereign Himalayan nation of six million people before the Chinese invasion in 1959, Tibet shares borders with China and India, the world's two most densely populated countries.
 Throughout centuries, Tibet has been guided by a spiritual practice of inner peace.
 By balancing mind, it is believed that people are able to create harmony among human and nonhuman beings - a requisite for a civilized society and personal happiness. which is essential for a great civilization and genuine happiness.
-According the divine laws of karma, positive results come from positive actions.
 A range of meditational techniques are practiced by the Tibetan people to promote wisdom, compassion, forgiveness, loving kindness, and the universal responsibility for wellbeing of individuals and the world.
 Thu, 10/6@3:30pm

 Preparing URI Students for the Diverse Business Workforce of the 21st Century.
 Carlos Cedeno, Manager, INROADS New England Region, INC; David Reilly, Coordinator, MetLife.
 Today's business corporations require a well educated workforce in order to adapt to changing markets and environments.
 However, many employers are questioning the workplace readiness of today's college graduates.
 Internships, cooperative education, workforce and advocate seminars provide strategies for employers to become proactive in the grooming of the future workplace.
 INROADS is a national and regional leader in assisting corporations in developing outstanding minority students for professional business careers.
-MetLife is one of the primary corporate supporters and key clients of INROADS.
-Nationally, MetLife has over 90 INROAD interns through its enterprise.
+MetLife is one of the primary corporate through its enterprise.
 Internships through INROADS require commitment to specific standards, and participation in training workshops, staff coaching, and community service.
 This workshop identifies some of the key benefits to student employers and universities collaborating on workforce diversity; and describes some of the key characteristics underlying successful internship experience.
 Fri, 10/7@4:00pm